 Most employers have set methods for staff taking sick leave from work.
 So what kind of proof of sickness does your employer need according to employment laws?

 Note: As an employer, you can calculate your employee's statutory sick pay using the online service via the GOV.UK website.

 The Working Time Regulations (WTR) govern the hours that most workers can work.
 Thus, in the United Kingdom they set out:

 The Working Time Regulations determine the maximum weekly working time.
 They govern the patterns of work and holidays, as well as the daily and weekly rest periods.
 WTR also covers the health and working hours of night time workers.

 The Regulation applies to both part time and full-time workers.
 It includes the majority of agency workers and freelancers.
 Even so, certain categories of workers do get excluded.

-UK Rules for Time Off Work: Holidays, Sick Leave, and Maternity and Paternity Leave
+UK Rules for Time Off Work: Holidays, Sick Days, Maternity and Paternity Leave